-To support measurement of operational risks, Bank has put in place a dedicated operational risk system that allows maintenance of incident database and risk assessment tools like Risk Control Self-Assessment and Key Risk Indicators.
+To support measurement of operational risks, the Bank has put in place a dedicated operational risk system that allows maintenance of an incident database and has tools such as Risk Control Self-Assessment, risk mitigation plans and Key Risk Indicators.
 The Bank presently follows the Standardised Approach in calculating capital requirements for operational risk in line with CBUAE requirements.
-Further, operational risk limits are defined in the banks risk appetite statement document which supports risk measurement and provides Board and Management objective view of Banks operational risk profile.
-In addition, to manage fraud risk, the Bank has put in place systems which enable monitoring of transactions allowing bank to proactively detect unusual or suspicious patterns for further investigation and remedy.
+Further, operational risk limits are defined in the Group's risk appetite statement document which supports risk measurement and provides the Board and Management an objective view of the Bank's operational risk profile.
+In addition, to manage fraud risk, the Bank has put in place systems which enable monitoring of transactions allowing the Bank to proactively detect unusual or suspicious patterns for further investigation and remedy.